 Looking for a fun way to learn about frogs this season?
 It's that time of year when the tree peepers are filling the evening hours with the sweet sound of spring.
-Kids of all ages will enjoy learning about them with these 52 free frog coloring pages.
+Kids of all ages will enjoy learning about these amphibians with these free frog coloring pages!

 Coloring sheets are a great way for kids of all ages to practice hand-eye coordination and fine motor skills.
-Pair these with a trip to a local pond or wildlife habitat to observe frogs in real life while using these coloring sheets.
+Pair these with a few children's books about frogs.
+Or take a trip to a local pond or wildlife habitat to observe frogs in real life while using these coloring sheets.

 Hearing those tree peppers and learning about frogs, takes me right back to my childhood.
 Some of my best memories were created while trying to catch frogs in our pond.

-These frog coloring sheets have a frog with leaves or lily pads.
+These frog coloring sheets have a frog with leaves and greenery.
 Uppercase and lower case letter F are included or replaced with T for toad.
+Kids of all ages will enjoy coloring in these outdoor scenes.

 Looking for an easy way to integrate handwriting practice with frog coloring?
 Check out these free downloads.
-At the bottom there is space for kids to write the word frog or the number of frogs.
+At the bottom there is space for kids to write the word frog or the letter f for frog.

 Different Species of Frogs